etienne-martin/WebCrypto.swift/README.md

 #### Data types conversion

-WebCrypto.swift works with swift's data object.
+WebCrypto.swift works with Swift's data object.
 If you need to pass a string to a method, you first need to convert it to data before passing it as an input.

 Convert string to data: